-Indoor rowing can help you get fit sooner than just diet alone.
+It's true to all types of exercising but it's that indoor rowing can help you get fit sooner than just following a strict diet alone.
 In fact, very few pieces of fitness kit deliver a workout quite like the not-so-humble rowing machine.
-If you've got the space to stash one at home (or in a garage), it could be your best home gym buddy as you work to get in shape for those sunnier days…
+If you've got the space to stash one at home (or in a garage), it could be your best home gym buddy as you work to get in shape for those sunnier days…which are quite literally just around the corner.
+After the long lockdown, it's really time to start working on that six pack by doing more cardio now.

-The best rowing machines of 2020, in order
+The best rowing machines, in order of preference

 Just take a few moments to admire the beauty of the WaterRower.
 Fashioned from solid ash and stained honey oak, it is designed to resemble the glorious vessels found spearing down the Thames during the Oxford-Cambridge Boat Race.